excellalabs/docker-workshop-1/README.md

 2. Build the images and run them by running this from the command line:

     `docker-compose up`

+1. Windows users, if you get an error referencing the `go.sh` file, it likely has Windows file endings, but needs them to be Linux.
+You can convert it by opening git bash, and running `dos2unix </path/To/File/go.sh>`

 1. Check that your app is running and accessible at [http://localhost:5000/api/articles](http://localhost:5000/api/articles).